Extended Performance Alkaline Batteries

 There have been major improvements in alkaline cell performance over the decades.
 These improvements have been a result of changes in packaging and manufacturing techniques rather than any improvements to the basic chemical system.

-They provide excellent performance at a price premium for applications such as toys, radios, and flashlights.
-Brand name recognition, i.e. Energizer and Duracell, make this chemistry an excellent choice when product image is important.
+Alkaline batteries provide excellent performance at a price premium for applications such as toys, radios, and flashlights.
+Brand name recognition, with brands such as Energizer and Duracell, make this chemistry an excellent choice when product image is important.

 - Cell Voltage: 1.5V (nominal) 0.8 (cut-off)